athanclark/frankenscript/README.md

 ➥ 4
 ```

-Now that `frankenPlus` has the strength of ten functions, we can be a
+Now that `frankenPlus` has the strength of a hundred functions, we can _really_ be a
-mad (computer) scientist.
+mad (computer) scientist!
 For instance, `zipWith`:

 ```javascript
 var set1 = [1,2,3,4,5];